mileszs/apidock.vim/README.md

 ## Installation ##

+I recommend downloading the download link up above.
+Once unzipped and/or un-archived, you should have a directory holding a plugin/ directory and a doc/ directory.
+Those correspond with ~/.vim/plugin and ~/.vim/doc respectively.
+To be a bit more concise:

 The file apidock.vim goes in ~/.vim/plugin, and the apidock.txt file belongs in ~/.vim/doc.
 Be sure to run

     :helptags ~/.vim/doc